Fingertips/rails-install-guide/rails-install-guide.md

 We’re now going to install the latest stable version of Ruby at the time of writing.
 Run the following command to do this:

-    $ rbenv install 2.3.0
+    $ rbenv install 2.3.1

-This compiles and installs version 2.3.0 or Ruby in your home directory at `~/.rbenv/versions/2.3.0/`
+This compiles and installs version 2.3.1 of Ruby in your home directory at `~/.rbenv/versions/2.3.1/`

 Now run: